-Every eventprof knows that planning an event is no walk in the park, and that goes for virtual events too.
-There are a lot of elements and considerations to factor in and it pays to be as organised as possible, especially seeing as virtual events are new on the scene for many eventprofs this year.
+Every eventprof knows that planning an event is no walk in the park, and that goes for virtual events, too.
+There are a lot of elements and considerations to factor in and it pays to be as organised as possible, especially as virtual events are new on the scene for many of us.

 Our top tip?
 Lists!
 We've prepared this handy checklist so you can get on top of your virtual event planning and ensure it runs without a hitch.
 You can also download our virtual and hybrid event strategy planning tool to help you devise a robust event strategy for 2021 and beyond.

 Before the event

 - Define your audience - your target audience will influence every decision you make during virtual event planning, so define who you're trying to target early on and go from there.

 - Define your event objectives - why are you holding this event and what are you hoping to achieve?

 - Decide on your budget.
 This is a biggie.
 You're not going to be able to host a high-end, 3D virtual conference if your budget is £100, so be realistic and explore all the options.
 You can still organise great virtual events on a smaller budget!

 - It's time to choose the format of the event.
 There are a whole range of event types, so choose the one you think will best suit your objectives and audience.
 Check out this piece on creative virtual event types for some inspiration.

 - So you've got your event type sorted, now it's time to decide on other logistical aspects - will your event be live or pre-recorded?
 Will you charge for entry?